 When you interview the nanny, ask her how she would handle certain challenging situations.
 "What would you do if my baby was crying for a long time and you didn't know why?" is a great baseline question.

 The nanny you choose will become a member of your caregiving team, a member of your family.
 Sharing caregiving values is essential for success.

 4. Excited to Learn

-It's not necessary for your nanny to already be familiar with the Educaring® Approach, but it is necessary that she be eager to learn.
-Help her know what to expect by bringing up the possibility of training her in this approach in the interview.
+It's not necessary for your nanny to already be familiar with the Educaring Approach, but it is necessary that she be eager to learn.
+Help her know what to expect by bringing up the possibility of training her in this approach during the interview.
 See how she responds to the idea of being trained.
 Some people with many years of experience caring for children are set in their ways.
 You are looking for someone who is flexible in her approach and excited to learn more about how to be a great caregiver.

 Also be sure to check out more general guides for finding a qualified, safe nanny, like this one.